Max Tullman: Xfinity Series

 Tullman plans to run three races in the Xfinity Series, driving the No. 26 Ford Mustang for Tullman-Walker Racing.
 He ran his first Xfinity at Iowa, where he finished 30th due to a crash.
 In his other starts, he finished 23rd at Las Vegas, and failed to qualify at Kansas in the fall, and 25th at Homestead.

 Tullman joined MBM Motorsports to drive the No. 13 Toyota for the season opener at Daytona.

 Camping World Truck Series

 In April, Tullman signed a partial NASCAR Camping World Truck Series schedule with Young's Motorsports.

 Tullman made his NASCAR debut in the Truck Series in 2018, driving the No. 20 Chevrolet Silverado for Young’s Motorsports at Chicagoland.
 He finished 23rd after starting 21st.

-He also competed in the Truck Series event at Canadian Tire Motorsport Park.
+Tullman also competed in the Truck Series event at Canadian Tire Motorsport Park.

-He earned a season-high ninth-place finish at Talladega (Ala.)
+Tullman earned a season-high ninth-place finish at Talladega (Ala.)
 Superspeedway in October in a third Young's Motorsports truck.
 He was the highest finishing driver for the organization ahead of mainstay driver Austin Hill and development driver Tanner Thorson.